wgd-modular/loewenzahnhonig-firmware/src/cloudseed/README.md

 path at the level set by the mix pot.
 At fully wet, the dry notes are inaudible.
 What was still on its way through the pre-delay and the early reflections when the gate went high joins the held tail.
-When the gate goes low, the decay and tone pots take over again and the tail dies away at the set decay time.
+When the gate goes low, the decay and tone pots take over again and the tail decays with their settings.
 The LED is lit while frozen.

 The hold is not perfectly lossless in the modulated programs: interpolation